-Graduate students in our MASc, MSc and PhD programs may apply for Teaching Assistantships with the agreement of their supervisor(s).
+Graduate students in our MASc, MSc,PhD and MEng programs may apply for Teaching Assistantships with the agreement of their supervisor(s).
 TA position remuneration typically ranges from \$1,000 to \$3,600 per year.
+GTA positions normally span from September - December, and from January - April.